tenryuu177/ProjectDivaPicoController/README.md

 The buttons don't require any post-processing when printed with 0.1mm layers they are smooth enough as is.
 Print the buttons with low infill so that they stay lightweight and more transparent.
 I choose to give them all different infill patterns similar to their symbol.

+I used the following settings:
+Triangle with 15% triangle infill, rotate 45° so that the pattern aligns.
+Square with 10% grid infill pattern, rotate the part 45° so that the pattern aligns.
+Circle with 10% concentric infill pattern.
+Cross with 10% Cross pattern

 ## Wiring
 ### Buttons
 I choose the following GPIO Pins